Why Do I Always Feel Like I’m Too Much for People?

 It’s the same mechanism that makes you feel utterly alone in a crowd — not because no one is there, but because the version of you that’s present feels unseen by all of them.

-And guess what? — a mental snowball ensued.
+And guess what? — a mental snowball ensued, the same kind of spiral behind why can’t I stop overthinking.

 Maybe I’m feeling like too much for others because I actually am.
 Maybe I should have been quieter.
 Smaller.
 Safer.
 Maybe I shouldn’t have said that, felt that, needed that.